SeanThomasWilliams/notes/PyCon2012/picloud.rst

 - OpenAFS for environment storage
 - Getting data to the cloud is a feature they have
 - Over 100,000,000 jobs processed to date
+- Pay by the millisecond, not the hour